Springer categories for regular centralizers in well-generated complex braid groups: Properties of Springer categories

+By Lemma \ref{lem:comm_square_of_atoms_in_periodic}, the Hurwitz relations are the relations induced by the (nontrivial) commutative squares of atoms in $\Cc$.
+In the case where $p=1$ and $q=h$, the set $\Hh$ contains the set of Hurwitz relations in the sense of \cite[Definition 8.7]{beskpi1}.
+In this case, it is known by \cite[Lemma 8.8]{beskpi1} that the atoms endowed with the Hurwitz relation provide a presentation of the dual braid monoid $M(c)$.
+We now generalize this result to arbitrary Springer categories:

-\begin{theo} The category $\Cc$ is presented by the atoms and the Hurwitz relations, that is $\Cc=\langle \Aa ~|~ \Hh\rangle^+$. \end{theo} \begin{proof} If $p=1$, this is already known from Corollary \ref{cor:dual_braid_relations_for_centralizer_of_c^q}, since dual braid monoids are presented by their atoms, endowed with Hurwitz relations (cf. \cite[Lemma 8.8]{beskpi1}).
+\begin{theo} The Springer category is presented by its atoms endowed with the Hurwitz relations, that is, we have $\Cc=\langle \Aa ~|~ \Hh\rangle^+$. \end{theo} \begin{proof} If $p=1$, the result comes from Corollary \ref{cor:dual_braid_relations_for_centralizer_of_c^q}, since dual braid monoids are presented by their atoms, endowed with Hurwitz relations \cite[Lemma 8.8]{beskpi1}.
 Suppose now that $p>1$.
 We know that $\Cc$ is generated by its atoms, and that the defining relations of $\Cc$ imply the Hurwitz relations.
 It remains to show that the defining relations of $\Cc$ are implied by the Hurwitz relations.

 Let $st=u$ be a defining relation of $\Cc$.
 We consider three paths of atoms in $\Cc$

 expressing $s,t$ and $u$, respectively.
 We set $a_i=\pi_p(s_i)$ for $i\in \intv{1,r}$, $b_i:=\pi_p(t_i)$ for $i\in \intv{1,k}$ and $\alpha_i:=\pi_p(u_i)$ for $i\in \intv{1,m}$.
 In $M(c)^{\phi^q}$, the two words